damar-wicaksono/uqtestfuns/docs/test-functions/wing-weight.md

 The function has been used as a test function in the context of metamodeling {cite}`Zuhal2020` and optimization {cite}`Forrester2008`.

+## Test function instance

-Create an instance of the wing weight test function using the built-in default arguments:
+To create a default instance of the Piston simulation test function:

 ```{code-cell} ipython3
 my_testfun = uqtf.WingWeight()